shahanakattil/ai-in-a-day/03-knowledge-mining/3-semantic-query-and-return-semantic-answer.md

 ## Task 4 - Semantic Query using REST APIs

 In this task, you are going to perform the semantic search using a query in [REST APIs](https://docs.microsoft.com/en-us/azure/search/search-get-started-rest).
-For now, you will perform with [Postman desktop app](https://www.getpostman.com/) to send requests to Azure Cognitive Search.
+For now, you will perform with [Postman desktop app](https://www.getpostman.com/) to send requests to Azure AI Search.

 1. In the **Search service** resource **aiinaday-cog-<inject key="DeploymentID" enableCopy="false"/>** pane, select **Keys** under settings from left menu.